By Robin Moss

 If childhood trauma had a poster child, it would be the year 2020.

 I can’t remember a time when there was a greater need to help children and teens though crisis.
-No matter how much we try to protect them, our kids have been deeply impacted by COVID-19, the Easter tornadoes, and a divided nation.
+No matter how much we try to protect them, our kids have been deeply impacted by COVID-19.
+And recent news coverage about our divided nation can bring on even more anxiety in their young lives.

 We Thought the Kids were Fine